 In support of incident response, HIRT has four types of customer engagements:

 - remote assistance,

 HIRT incident response is action taken to respond to a suspected incident and address the increased risk resulting from the incident.
 The goal is to manage the situation in a way that ensures safety, reduces risk, limits damage and reduces recovery time and costs.
 Most response actions will be technical in nature but any action taken to reduce the impact of an incident is considered part of the incident response.
 Following an engagement and upon completion of analysis, the HIRT will deliver an Engagement Report (ER) to the customer within 30-60 days.
 The ER provides the background, scope, findings, security best practices, and conclusions relevant to the hunt.

 The Advanced Malware Analysis Center provides 24/7 dynamic analysis of malicious code.
 Stakeholders submit samples via an online website and receive a technical document outlining analysis results.
-Experts detail recommendations for malware removal and recovery activities.
+Experts provide detailed recommendations for malware removal and recovery activities.
 This service can be performed in conjunction with incident response services if required.

 - Isolated network – A standalone, closed computer network system ensures containment.

 - Classified capability – A Sensitive Compartmented Information Facility is used for coordination with members of the intelligence community, law enforcement, and trusted third parties as it is the only accredited federal malware lab of its kind.

 - Analytical capabilities – Experts analyze the current state of computer systems, storage mediums, and physical memory of computer systems.

 - Extrication of malicious code – Analysts conduct static analysis and behavior analysis of malicious code types (e.g., worms, Trojans, spyware, botnets, and rootkits) using standard reverse engineering and debugging tools for malicious artifacts that are extracted from infected systems and submitted to CISA for analysis.